RogerLu1999/WuBook/readme.md

 3. **Start the server**: `npm start` (defaults to <http://localhost:3000>).
 The HTML file relies on the API routes provided by the server, so opening `index.html` directly from the file system will not allow you to save entries or upload photos.
 4. Open the app in your browser and start logging mistakes.

-All data lives in the `data/` directory alongside the app (an empty folder is included so you know where to look):
+All data lives in the `data/` directory alongside the app:

 - `data/entries.json` – JSON array containing every entry.
 - `data/uploads/` – Photo files saved with unique names.

+A small demo entry is included so you can immediately see how a saved mistake looks in the interface.
+Feel free to delete or replace it using the app once you're ready to start fresh.

 To back up or migrate WuBook, copy the entire `data/` folder.
 The in-app export button also produces a JSON backup that includes embedded photo data, which can be re-imported later on a fresh installation.